GUC continues Operation Spring Clean

 GREENVILLE, N.C.
-(WNCT) Greenville Utilities will continue “Operation Spring Clean,” from April 26 – May 1, in all areas between Dickinson Avenue to Charles Boulevard and south to Greenville Boulevard.
+(WNCT) Greenville Utilities will continue “Operation Spring Clean,” from May 3 through May 8, in all areas south of East Fifth Street between Charles Boulevard to Greenville Boulevard.

-Operation Spring Clean is GUC’s annual preventive maintenance program to ensure that GUC customers continue to receive high quality water.
+Operation Spring Clean is our annual preventive maintenance program to ensure that GUC customers continue to receive high-quality water.

 During the 13-week cleaning program, all 632 miles of water distribution lines on GUC’s system will be cleaned.